 before the howling chorus of coyote calls,

 I cannot write anything, the way my heart tells it

 soft in murmurs or echoing loudly as it does

-or milkweed seeds wild in these fields.
+as dandelion seeds wild in these fields.

-I hear words, some like arrows piercing in.
+I hear words like arrows piercing in.

-I feel shocks and waves that come
+I feel shocks and waves

 and after the washing rains